Recommendations by previous clients

 We first heard about the Smiths from a friend who also has a child who suffers from dyslexia.
 And suffering is what it was, until the Smiths worked through the Ron Davis method of Mastery with him and taught him how to be able to focus, handle “trigger” words that would confuse him, and set his inner clock.
 These are just a few of the things that basically turned him around in a week.

-As I write this on March 23, 2000 he has only gotten better.
+As I write this one year later he has only gotten better.
 He loves to read now that he is no longer afraid of failure.
 This was a great improvement in his self confidence.

 We have found the Smiths to be knowledgeable of the material, very efficient, and patient, as well as caring.
 Their follow up has been more than anticipated.
 In short, we couldn’t be more pleased.
 If you are considering using their services, I can personally guarantee you will be making an excellent choice.